beautiful-women-iraq.jpg

 Ethnic makeup (citizens): Arab (~75–80%), Kurdish (~15–20%), with smaller Turkmen, Assyrian, Armenian, and other minorities.

-Leader: President Abdul Latif Rashid (in office since 17 October 2022); Prime Minister Mohammed Shia' Al Sudani (since 27 October 2022).
+Leaders: President Abdul Latif Rashid (since Oct 2022); Prime Minister Mohammed Shia' Al Sudani (since Oct 2022).

-Languages: Arabic and Kurdish (official); Turkmen and Syriac recognized in some areas.
-English is spoken among educated urbanites and in expat circles.
+Languages: Arabic and Kurdish (official).
+Turkmen and Syriac are recognized regionally.
+English is spoken among urban educated circles.

-Most local dating is arranged within trusted networks.
-With Iraqi women, expect that family approval will be necessary early on.
-Public dating in a Western sense is rare and can draw attention.
+Most dating is arranged within trusted networks.
+With Iraqi women, family approval is often necessary early.
+Public dating in the Western sense is rare and can attract attention.
 Expat-to-expat dating is easier and usually occurs in private or semi-private spaces.

-For success, be discreet, dress modestly, and build trust slowly.
-Avoid political topics and respect religious and cultural boundaries from the start.
+For success, be discreet, dress modestly, and build trust gradually.
+Avoid political topics and respect cultural and religious boundaries.

-Café Ridha Alwan – A bookshop café with a mixed, artsy crowd.
+Café Ridha Alwan – Bookshop café with an artsy, mixed crowd.

 Address: Mutanabbi Street, Baghdad.

-Al Fanar Hotel Baghdad – Coffee Lounge – Secure, central meeting spot popular with journalists and NGO workers.
+Al Fanar Hotel – Coffee Lounge – Secure meeting spot, popular with journalists and NGO staff.

 Address: Saadoun Street, Baghdad.